creoapp/documentation/docs/classes/BezierPath.md

 ### Methods

 * **func** **image**(): <strong>[Image](Image.md)</strong>
 Convert the BezierPath to an Image.
+The size of the image is the smallest rectangle that completely encloses all points in the path.

 * **func** **stroke**()
 Draws a line along the receiver’s path using the current drawing properties.
 The drawn line is centered on the path with its sides parallel to the path segment.
 This method applies the current drawing properties to the rendered path.